Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/billing.md

 ## FAQs

 * What happens if I need more seats on the Starter plan?
-_If you need more developer seats, select the [Contact Sales](https://www.getdbt.com/contact) option from the billing settings to talk to our sales team about an Enterprise or Enterprise Plus plan._
+_If you need more developer seats, select the [Contact Sales](https://www.getdbt.com/contact) option from the billing settings to talk to our sales team about an Enterprise or Enterprise+ plan._

 * What if I go significantly over my included free models on the Starter or Developer plan?
 _Consider upgrading to a Starter or Enterprise-tier plan.
 Starter and Enterprise-tier plans include more models and allow you to exceed the monthly usage limit.
 Enterprise accounts are supported by a dedicated account management team and offer annual plans, custom configurations, and negotiated usage rates._